ankaAR/bestiario5e/_creatures/nereid.md

 ***Drowning Kiss (Recharge 5-6).*** The nereid touches one creature it can see within 5 feet of it.
 The target must succeed on a DC 13 Constitution saving throw or take 22 (3d12 + 3) acid damage.
 On a failure, it also runs out of breath and can't speak for 1 minute.
 At the end of each of its turns, it can repeat the save, ending the effect on itself on a success.

 ***Water Lash.*** The nereid causes a 5-foot cube of water within 60 feet of it to take a shape of its choice and strike one target it can see within 5 feet of that water.
 The target must make a DC 13 Strength saving throw.
-On a failed save, it takes 17 (4d6 + 3) bludgeoning damage, and ifit is a Large or smaller creature, it is pushed up to 15 feet in a straight line or is knocked prone (nereid's choice).
+On a failed save, it takes 17 (4d6 + 3) puntos de daño contundente, and ifit is a Large or smaller creature, it is pushed up to 15 feet in a straight line or is knocked prone (nereid's choice).
 On a successful save, the target takes half as much damage and isn't pushed or knocked prone.